northdetective/riverraster/README.md

 Then navigate to: [http://localhost:8000](http://localhost:8000)

 Stadia API allows apps running on localhost to run without an API key, though at a rate limit.

+vibecoded with love by Google Gemini and northdetective